 If there is one city that is near and dear to my heart it's New Orleans.
 Being from Mississippi, this is a city I've had the pleasure of visiting several times.
-I've seen lots of cities and they are all magnificent in their own way.
-I love to experience different cultures and cuisines and learn about the history behind these things.
-There is just something about New Orleans' history and culture that is so mysterious and mesmerizing.
+I love the Creole cultural influence present in Louisiana, especially in the delicious cuisine.

-In a large skillet over medium heat, melt butter.
-Add chopped onion, pepper, and celery and cook until softened, about 5 minutes.
+In a medium skillet over medium heat, melt butter.
+Add chopped onion, bell pepper, and celery and cook until softened, about 5 minutes.
 Add minced garlic and season with salt, pepper, paprika, thyme, oregano, and cayenne pepper and cook until fragrant, another minute or two.

 Add vegetable or chicken broth and bay leaves and bring to a boil.
 Add crushed tomatoes, reduce heat to a simmer and cook until reduced by half, about 12-15 minutes.

 Add balsamic vinegar and brown sugar and continue to cook for another 10-12 minutes.
-Taste sauce after adding balsamic and brown sugar and add more seasonings to taste.
+Taste sauce after adding balsamic and brown sugar and add more seasonings to taste if necessary.
 I usually end up adding a good bit more salt, pepper, garlic powder, oregano and a pinch more cayenne pepper.

 Storing Shrimp Creole